Kinniku Banzuke: 2005–2011: Monster9 era

 Following his firing from FujiTV, Higuchi would launch a more traditional reboot of Kinniku Banzuke as a pilot series during TV Asahi's experimental programming block Super Quiz, under the title Spo★Kaji (Sports ⨉ Casino).
-After 7 episodes, it was announced that the series would receive a full ongoing serialization under the title Taiiku no Jikan (Taiiku Time), which broadcast for two seasons.
+After 7 episodes, TV Asahi announced that the series would receive a full ongoing serialization under the title Taiiku no Jikan (Taiiku Time), which broadcast for two seasons.
 During the same time, Higuchi was negotiating contracts with a fourth network, Tokyo MX.
-Monster9 would launch the series Muscle World on Tokyo MX in Spring 2008, featuring Muscle Musical as the leads, as they take on several classic Banzuke challenges.
-During the course of the TV Asahi and Tokyo MX series, Higuchi would encounter legal disputes over unfair work habits from Muscle Musical members, which he would ultimate lose.
+Monster9 would launch the series Muscle World on Tokyo MX in Spring 2008, featuring Muscle Musical as the leads, as they took on several classic Banzuke challenges.
+During the course of the TV Asahi and Tokyo MX series, Higuchi would encounter legal disputes over unfair work habits from Muscle Musical members, which he would ultimately lose.
 This controversy would lead to significant financial losses and production difficulties, which contributed to the series at both network ending.

 In March 2009, Higuchi would once again return to TBS, producing the series 3Minutes as a relaunch of Kinniku Banzuke, featuring a series of challenges with a 3-minute time limit.
 The premiere episode debuted against Quiz!
 Hexagon II, leading to extremely poor ratings.
-This, combined with extremely cheap production values, lack of returning content and unpopular debut events lead to the series being cancelled immediately, despite having many episodes already filmed.
+This, combined with extremely cheap production values, lack of returning content and unpopular debut events led to the series being cancelled immediately, despite having many episodes already filmed.

 A greatest hits compilation of the best moments through all previous installments of Banzuke broadcast in 2010 as part of the series finale of Sportsman No.1.